To Do This Wednesday: See Robert Zemeckis’ ‘The Walk’

 Joseph Gordon-Levitt stars as Philippe Petit in The Walk, which comes out this week.

 After 14 years, it’s getting harder to remember what the skyline in Lower Manhattan looked like before it was mutilated.
-The one person who will never forget the presence of the Twin Towers is Philippe Petit.
-On August 6, 1974, he and several friends snuck up to the top of both the North and South Towers in a mission that had been planned for months, and on the morning of the 7th, Petit walked between the towers.
-They carried with them Petit’s wire-walking supplies, his balancing pole, and a 400-pound reel of cable that would take them hours to shoot on a crossbow and secure between the towers.
+The one person who will never forget the presence of the Twin Towers is performance artist Philippe Petit.
+On August 6, 1974, he and several friends snuck up to the top of both the North and South Towers in a mission that had been planned for months.
+They carried with them Petit’s wire-walking supplies, his balancing pole and a 400-pound reel of cable that would take them hours to shoot on a crossbow and secure between the towers.
+On the morning of the 7th, Petit walked between the towers.
+Multiple times.